dhbw-myla/myla/README.md

 If something fails the response will be `Error`.
 If something was created the response will be the Id of the created object.

 The most routes are restricted to logged-in users.
-The credentials need to be specified in cookies `username` and `sessionId` as they are set by `/register` or `/login`.
+The credentials need to be specified in body parameters `username` and `sessionId` as they are set by `/register` or `/login`.

 ### `POST /register`
 body: